 In addition to the “ClickTight” installation system being introduced, the new Britax Convertible car seats also have some other improvements, including:

-- 7-Position recline with automatic level indicator, which makes it easier to achieve a safe installation position
+- 7-Position recline with automatic level indicator

 - Advocate ClickTight vs Boulevard ClickTight

 - Advocate ClickTight vs Marathon ClickTight

 You can read my comparison reviews of the ClickTight and G4 models here:

 #2 Peg Perego Primo Viaggio Seats

 The Peg Perego Primo Viaggio Convertible is a very stylish car seat that comes with excellent maximum weight limits (5 to 70 lbs).
 It can also be used for an extended period in the rear-facing position (up to 45 lbs).